naaih/UWEFLIX/README.md

     ```bash
     php artisan serve
     ```
-    The Laravel application will be accessible at the specified URL (usually http://localhost:8000).
+    The application will be now accessible at: http://localhost:8000

 <br>